I-m-Parthian/8085-emulator/README.md

 This Emulator works in CLI(command line mode)

-IT works in 3 phases...
+Emulator works in 3 phases...

 PHASE 1: